Steve Holloway

 • How to become the leader people are honest with, not the one they carefully manage upwards

-• How to have the hard conversation that's been avoided - and have it strengthen the relationship instead of strain it
+• How to have the hard conversation that's been avoided - and have it strengthened the relationship instead of strain it

 • Why the best leaders, salespeople, and negotiators all share one conversational habit - and how to make it your